it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ![Image of Architecture Review Methodology](Architecture_Review_Methodology_files/_19_0_3_43701b0_1585746146678_950815_14100.svg)

-The RABET-V Architecture Review is designed to evaluate the solution's architectural support for the 10 (RABET-V security services)[].
+The RABET-V Architecture Review is designed to evaluate the solution's architectural support for the 10 [RABET-V security services]().
 This evaluation produces an architectural maturity score for each security service and identifies the components which provide the security service.
 This score does not measure how well the product achieves the security service (i.e. its capability level), just how mature the architecture is that supports the current capability level.
-The Product Security Capability Maturity level is a separate metric determined in the Security Claims Review and Verification Activities and it indicates how well the product provides the security services.
+The [Security Services Capability Maturity]() level is a separate metric determined in the [Security Claims Review](./Security_Claims_Validation.md) and it indicates how well the product provides the security services.

 The Architecture Maturity scores and component mappings are used to help assess the risk that changes to the product will negatively effect the security services.
-These are used in the Testing Rules Determination Activity to identify how to test the product changes.
+These are used in the [Testing Rules Determination Activity](./Testing_Rules_Determination.md) to identify how to test the product changes.
 The higher the maturity scores, the less testing required to validate the security capability scores.

+This activity will also complete the system, security and software architectural viewpoints.